 2. Store Limited Data

 As we discussed earlier, the lifespan of an SSD always depends on the written data (TWS).
 An SSD can handle a limited number of writes and reads before it starts to degrade.
-So, if you want to increase its lifespan, you should store limited data on it.
+So, to increase its lifespan, you should store limited data on it.

-You can use an external hard drive or a cloud storage service to store your data.
+You can store your data using an external hard drive or a cloud storage service.
 It will help to reduce the number of writes and reads on your SSD.
-You can also use a tool like CCleaner to delete temporary files and junk files from your SSD.
+You can also use a tool like CCleaner to delete temporary and junk files from your SSD.
 Again, this will help to reduce the number of writes on your SSD.

 3. Clean Environment